Publication Ethics

 - If the manuscript given is not in the area of expertise, the reviewers should inform the staff immediately.

-- The reviewers must not share any information of the manuscript to anyone other than the editorial staff.
+- The reviewers must not share any information of the manuscript to anyone apart from the editorial staff.

 - If other works contained in the manuscript are not properly credited, reviewers are required to inform the editorial staff.

 - If there are conflicts of interests, reviewers should inform the editorial staff.
-Editors will decide whether the reviewer is appropriate for the manuscript or not.
+The editors will decide whether the reviewer is appropriate for the manuscript or not.

 Author’s Regulations

 - The authors should write the manuscript related to the theme of multidisciplinary in Social Sciences.
-The research manuscript should contain relevant background information, proper methodology, APA style citation, accurate results, and reasonable discussion.
+The research manuscript should contain relevant background information, proper methodology, APA6 style citations, accurate results, and reasonable discussion.

 - The authors should follow the journal guidelines strictly.